Architecture

 3. Body and RegistryState are split deliberately. status is not a body field — it's registry-derived and lives in RegistryState.
 Merging them would let mutable state into the signed preimage.

-src/validation.rsThe one-stop schema validator: validate_publish_request, validate_body, validate_data_ref, validate_metadata, validate_capabilities.
-The builder runs this before emitting.
+acdp-validationOne-stop schema validator: validate_publish_request, validate_body, validate_data_ref, validate_metadata, compute_embedded_hash.

-src/client/ (feature client)RegistryClient, VerifiedContext, VerificationPolicy/Report, CrossRegistryResolver, DataRefFetcher.
+acdp-client (feature client)RegistryClient, VerifiedContext, VerificationPolicy/Report, CrossRegistryResolver.
 Implements the acdp-consumer profile.

-src/registry/ (feature server)RegistryServer, PublishValidator, RegistryStore, InMemoryStore.
+acdp-server (feature server)RegistryServer, PublishValidator, InMemoryStore.
 Building blocks for separate acdp-registry-* crates.

 Feature gating

-The crate is single-crate (no workspace).
-Features add layers outward from a pure core:
+Features on the umbrella crate add layers outward from a pure core:

 ┌─────────────────────────────────────────────┐